- How do we become truly fluid with a specific task or series of tasks?

 It’s natural to want to ‘practice’ to get better.
-It’s especially challenging when it’s the handler that needs/wants the practice to improve:
+It’s especially challenging when it’s the handler that needs/wants the practice in order to improve:

 - Optimum body orientation.